isaiahaiasi/odin-library/README.md

 ### Things I wish I had done better, but it's time to move on:
 - I used custom styling/logic for my form validation, but the style of the pop up is pretty ugly.
-- I only briefly tested in FireFox, and there seems to be a weird bug with the form styling, where it shows a red border around it after validation fails once.
+- I only briefly tested in FireFox, and there seems to be a weird bug with the form styling, where it shows a permanent red border around it after validation fails once.
 Not sure why that is.
 - I wanted to add sorting, which would have been a relatively simple matter of adding onclick listeners to the table headings, assigning a function that sorts the library and then rebuilds the table in the new order.
 But other rabbit-holes took up a lot of time, and I think it's better at this point to just move on.